erubinof/GEOG418-Assignment-3/README.md

 I_i = \frac{x_i - \bar{x}}{S_i^2} \sum_{j=1}^n W_{i,j}(x_j - \bar{x}) \quad \text{where} \quad S_i^2 = \frac{\sum_{i=1}^n (x_i - \bar{x})^2}{n-1}
 $$

-***Again, instead of typing out these calculations, we can use the localmoran() function to deal with all of the messy calculations for us, as long as we input our variable and weighting scheme.
+This equation results in a measure of the difference between observation i and the mean multiplied by the sum of differences of its neighbours and the mean.
+Then, it is standardized by dividing it by the standard deviation of I, writen above as S_i^2.

+This can also be run in R using the localmoran() function, to avoid doing any of the complicated calculations by hand.

 ```{r Local Morans I, echo=TRUE, eval=TRUE, warning=FALSE}
 #Calculate LISA test for Income